dwhiffing/fury/content/warsaw/ro/army/body.md

 from the Soviet Army by Nicolae Ceausescu’s hard line economic policies.
-Prohibited from importing equipment or even spare parts for existing equipment, Romanian industry created copies of Soviet equipment – almost all of a very inferior design.
+Prohibited from importing equipment or even spare parts for existing equipment, Romanian industry created copies of Soviet equipment – almost uniformly of a very inferior design.
 The dissolution of Yugoslavia into separate states and drawing NATO forces nearly adjacent to the Romanian border was a major factor in the renewed interest of the Soviet high command in bolstering the RPA.
 With the change in Soviet government in